jruels/elastic/labs/15-kibana/index.md

 sudo /bin/systemctl enable kibana.service
 sudo /bin/systemctl start kibana.service
 ```
+Kibana can take a few minutes to start.

 Now confirm Kibana was installed successfully by visiting

-http://127.0.0.1:5601 in your browser and you should see something like this.
+http://<VM IP>:5601 in your browser and you should see something like this.

 ![](index/39FF03FE-F867-4B19-BF78-0C2844DB0018%206.png)